 Automated systems have features that set them apart from legacy platforms.
 Here’s what matters when you’re picking the right fit for your workflows and reporting:

-- Automated time detection: algorithms identify active work periods and suggest entries based on app usage or calendar events.
+- Automated time detection: Algorithms identify active work periods and suggest entries based on app usage or calendar events.

-- Cross-platform synchronization: seamless data flow between desktop, mobile, and web applications captures work wherever it happens.
+- Cross-platform synchronization: Seamless data flow between desktop, mobile, and web applications captures work wherever it happens.

-- Contextual integration: track time directly within project management workflows without toggling between applications.
+- Contextual integration: Track time directly within project management workflows without toggling between applications.

 The business impact of connected time data